Great shall be the peace of thy children

-But the promise of the Lord is that through our diligence in rearing our children in the Gospel, “great shall be the peace of our children”.
+We must remember that.
+The Lord promises that through our diligence in rearing our children in the Gospel, "great shall be the peace of our children".
 They are strong.
 They will not fear.
-They will not be worried like we will.
+They will not be as worried as we are.
 They will be at peace with their challenges and meet them head-on.
-For parents, this is an even more wonderful promise than if the Savior had said “great shall be thy peace.”
+For parents, this is an even more wonderful promise than if the Savior had said: "great shall be thy peace."

-I like what another blogger said in one of his posts:
+I'm encouraged by what another blogger (not of our faith) said in one of his posts:

 Have kids and raise them with hope and equip them with the armor of truth.
 They will suffer, just as you have, but they will also live, and love, and win many battles for Christ.